Skip to main content Skip to footer

 The Decarbonising Infrastructure Delivery Policy sets expectations for NSW Government infrastructure delivery agencies on managing embodied carbon in public infrastructure projects.

-The Policy will ensure embodied carbon is a key consideration in early project stages and that carbon information is collected consistently across Government projects.
-The policy is aligned to the NSW Business Case Guidelines (TPP18-06) and the NSW Guide to Cost-Benefit Analysis (TPG23-08), and is underpinned by the following principles:
+The Policy is aligned to the NSW Business Case Guidelines (TPP18-06) and the NSW Guide to Cost-Benefit Analysis (TPG23-08), and is underpinned by the following principles:

 • Apply the carbon reduction hierarchy